-Bynder alternatives: which DAM is best for your growing brand?
+Bynder alternatives: which DAM is best for your brand?

 Bynder is one of the most well-known digital asset management (DAM) systems.
 Launched in 2013 as Bynder Webdam (it’s now just Bynder), it has a huge list of features and is used by global companies like Puma and Five Guys.

-But if you work for a growing brand or a small business, you could be overwhelmed by Bynder’s complexity, extensive list of features (not all of which you’ll use) and expensive price tag.
+But if you work for a growing brand or a small business, you could be overwhelmed by Bynder's complexity, extensive features (not all of which you'll use) and expensive price tag.

-If that rings true, you’ve come to the right place.
-We regularly talk to customers who’re in the process of comparing Bynder to Dash (our DAM system) and other competitors, so we’ve got some pointers for you.
+If that rings true, you've come to the right place.
+We regularly talk to customers comparing Bynder to Dash (our DAM system) and other competitors.

-Keep scrolling if you’re considering Bynder for your growing brand but want to brush up on alternative options before taking the plunge.
+So keep reading if you're considering Bynder for your growing brand's digital media files but want to brush up on alternative options before taking the plunge.
+We've got some pointers for you!

 Bynder pros

-Bynder has a lot of things going for it.
-If you have the budget, it could be a good option for your business.
-Here’s some of the main benefits customers talk about in Bynder reviews.
+Bynder has a lot going for it.
+If you have the budget, it could be a good option when looking to build a digital library for your business.
+Here's some of the main benefits customers talk about in Bynder Webdam reviews.

 Lots of features

 At last count, Bynder talks about 9 main feature modules on their website, all of which cover a range of different use-cases - from creative workflow management to brand templates for printing materials.
-It’s one of the most extensive feature lists provided by a DAM system (ourselves included).
+It's one of the most extensive feature lists provided by a digital asset management platform (ourselves included).

 Great fit for large brands

-From the client logos they feature on their site, it’s clear Bynder’s target market is big brands.
-It's a reputable enterprise DAM tool is designed to help global businesses solve the complex problems involved in organising and deploying their brand visuals, across many different teams and locations.
-And it’s darn good at it.
-So if you’re a large company, Bynder’s probably right up your alley.
+From the client logos they feature on their site, it's clear Bynder's target market is big brands.
+It's a reputable enterprise DAM tool designed to help global businesses organise and use their visuals across many different teams and locations.
+And it's darn good at it.
+The bottom line: if you're a large company, Bynder's probably right up your alley.

 Bynder cons

-But like with any software decision, there’s drawbacks to weigh up before deciding on which to go with.
-Here’s what we hear from Dash prospects (who are mostly SMEs / SMBs) when they’ve been looking into Bynder.
+Like with any software decision, there's drawbacks to weigh up before deciding on which to go with.
+Here's what we hear from Dash customers (who are mostly SMEs / SMBs) when they've been looking into Bynder.

-Let’s start with a big one - Bynder pricing.
-From what we’re able to tell, Bynder’s pricing starts at $450 a month for its basic package.
+Finding pricing information from most digital asset management software can be incredibly frustrating.
+Bynder is no exception: they keep their pricing secret until you book a call with them.
+However, from what we're able to tell, Bynder's pricing starts at $450 a month for its most basic package.
 The costs grow as you add more users and features to your subscription.
 This means it's not necessarily the right fit for small businesses with tighter budgets.

 Remember all those features we mentioned?
-That’s great if you’re going to use all of them.
-But if you’re a growing brand with less complicated requirements, features you don’t need can get in the way and make the product difficult to use.
-And that’s especially true if not all of your team are tech-savvy.
+That's great if you're going to use all of them.
+However, for a growing brand with less complicated requirements, features you don't need can get in the way and make the product difficult to use.
+And that's especially true if not all of your team are tech-savvy.

-The more complicated a product, the harder it is to get it embedded in your business and the trickier time you’ll have training your colleagues and partners.
-If you’re a larger brand with complex requirements, spending that time will be well worth it.
-But if you’re a smaller business, it could slow you down and get in the way of the work you’re trying to do.
+The more complicated a product, the harder it is to get it embedded in your business and train your colleagues.
+If you're a larger brand with complex requirements, spending that time will be well worth it.
+But if you're a smaller business, it could slow you down and get in the way of the work you're trying to do.
+As one small business Bynder reviewer on G2 said:

 The best Bynder alternatives

-Dash is a better fit for SMEs and growing brands.
-It’s ideal if you’re after an easy-to-use DAM to organise and share your images, videos and marketing content.
-Bynder would be a better fit if you have a bigger budget and are looking for a DAM which goes beyond the usual requirements - like supporting creative project management.
+If you're looking for a DAM for ecommerce, or a small business digital asset management tool, look no further than Dash.
+It's ideal if you're after a user friendly, modern DAM to organise and share your images, videos and marketing content.
+It's also a great fit if you're an ecommerce brand, as it's one of the only digital asset management systems to integrate with Shopify.
+That said, Bynder would be a better fit if you have a bigger budget and are looking for a DAM which goes beyond the usual requirements - like supporting creative project management.

 Brandfolder - for middle market to enterprise companies

+Brandfolder vs Bynder: who wins out?
+That’ll depend on what you’re looking for.
 Brandfolder most likely has the largest overlap with Bynder in terms of the companies that use their system.
-They’re both designed for large companies starting to scratch the ceiling of becoming an enterprise.
-However, if review site ITQlick is correct, it looks like it’s more expensive to start with Brandfolder which costs about $1,600 per feature.
+They’re both designed for enterprise companies, although we personally prefer Brandfolder’s more-refined user interface.
+However, it’ll cost you!
+If review site ITQlick is correct, a Brandfolder subscription costs about $1,600 per feature.

 Canto - for middle market companies

-Canto is a solid option if you don’t want to go with Bynder and you don’t have the budget for Brandfolder.
-Although, starting at $600 a month (or $7,200 a year), it’s still pricey and customer reviews cite a few issues with the platform, like it’s UX and ease-of-use.
-Check out our Canto comparison article if you want to find out more.
+Canto is a solid option if you don't want to go with Bynder and you don't have the budget for Brandfolder.
+Although, starting at $600 a month (or $7,200 a year), it's still pricey and customer reviews cite a few issues with the platform, like its UX and ease-of-use.
+Check out our Canto alternatives article if you want to find out more.

-Growing your brand and trying to decide whether to go with Bynder or Dash?
-We’ve got you covered.
-Here’s how the two DAM tools stack up for small businesses.
+Growing your brand and trying to decide whether to go with Bynder or Dash for your visual brand assets?
+Here's how the two DAM tools stack up for small businesses.

 Bynder vs. Dash - features

-Straight up: Dash has about half the features Bynder does.
-Our thinking is that adding extra features only a few customers would use detracts from the overall product experience for everybody.
+Straight up: Dash has half the features Bynder does.
+Our thinking is that adding extra features only a few customers would use detracts from the overall experience for everybody.

-Instead, we focus on the core needs a small business has when creating the single source of truth for their digital files and marketing assets.
-You can organise and search for your content, share it with your team, and get it ready for your marketing campaigns.
-Dash offers more advanced features important to growing brands too, like permission controls and content upload approvals.
+Instead, we focus on the key features a growing business needs to create the single source of truth for their digital files and marketing assets.
+Dash makes sure it covers all of the digital asset management features you'd expect, and do them well.
+You can organise and search for your content, use our asset sharing features, set up public portals, and get it ready for your marketing campaigns.
+Dash offers more advanced features important to growing brands too, like user permissions, version control and content upload approvals.

 “Dash is so much more functional than any shared drive for image assets I’ve experienced in the past.
 If we didn’t have Dash, it’d slow me down and increase the repetitive tasks I have to do.”